dBildungsplattform/dbildungs-iam-server/docs/architecture.md

 ## Authorization

-Authorization is done in the Domain Layer, practically the Aggregates.
+Authorization is done in the Domain Layer, in practice the Aggregates.
 If a service triggers operations in multiple Aggregates, each Aggregate will need to perform its own check.
 A users roles and rights should be cached in the request context to not retrieve them for each check.

 The services do not check the user rights again to avoid code duplication.
 Even services that are exported from a module rely on the authorization being checked by the calling use cases.
 We do not rely on authorization checks in the controllers.

 ## Integrity Checks

-We need check conditions for data integrity e.g. a class (Klasse) can not be administrated by a school sponsor (Schulträger), but only by a school.
+We need check conditions for data integrity e.g. an organisation of type form (Klasse) can not be administrated by an organisation of type school sponsor (Schulträger), but only by a school.
 To check these conditions we use the specification pattern for reusability.
 An Aggregate can run its own Specifications.
-This an be done while creating the Aggregate.
+This can be done while creating the Aggregate.

 Before persisting an aggregate the Specifications need to be checked.
 The Repository must trigger the check.
-We do not rely on the controller.
+We do not rely on the controller to do it reliably.